welberthdouglas/AGA5926_term_project/README.md

 </p>

 <p align="justify">
-To increase the number of training samples we collected randomly offset images of all 125 training objects summing a total of 250 images.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To increase the number of training samples we collected randomly offset images of all 125 training objects summing a total of 250 images.
 Those images were then mirrored, flipped upside down, and rotated by 90 degrees.
 With this data augmentation process, we were able to increase the training sample eightfold from 125 to 1000 images.
 </p>